<> <> <> <>

 For some, it can stem from issues related to the molecules that are responsible for that signal between nerves, while others might be psychological causes or abnormal hormone levels.

-There is a wide range of physical and psychosomatic reasons for not being able to control ejaculation and as such, each issue needs to be treated with the individual in mind.
+There is a wide range of physical and psychosomatic reasons for not being able to control ejaculation and as such, each issue needs to be treated with the individual in mind [3].

 Coincidence?
 Probably not, especially considering that erectile dysfunction can also cause acquired premature ejaculation.
 It's not always the case but it happens.

-The two problems are rooted in similar veins and while the exact cause of premature ejaculation is unknown, most expert advice pins it down to emotional issues like low self-esteem, male libido levels and anxiety over sexual performance.
+The two problems are rooted in similar veins and while the exact cause of premature ejaculation is unknown, most expert advice pins it down to emotional issues like low self-esteem, male libido levels, and anxiety over sexual performance [2].

-The good news is that premature ejaculation is extremely treatable.
-Pilot's personalised PE treatment plan means our Australian practitioners find a solution for you based on your own experience.
 And, the whole process is online so you don't have to worry about making an appointment or any potentially awkward conversations.
 Seeking treatment for PE is nothing to be embarrassed about, but we understand not wanting to go over it in the doctor's office.

 Foods that can help with premature ejaculation